 Is Phone Counseling/Therapy Appropriate?

-Technology is getting more and more advanced, making many things much easier and more efficient, includingcounseling and therapy.
+Technology is getting more and more advanced, making many things much easier and more efficient, including counseling and therapy.
 However, some people are still not sure that telephone counseling is appropriate.
 There are those who believe that for counseling or therapy to be effective, you have to do it the old-fashioned way—in person.
 While this may be true for certain circumstances, in most cases, telephone counseling is perfect.
-In fact, phone counseling literally saves lives, in the form of suicide prevention and addiction treatment hotlines.
+In fact, telephone counseling literally saves lives, in the form of suicide prevention and addiction treatment hotlines.

 However, in most cases, telephone therapy or counseling is not only appropriate but is actually more effective than traditional face-to-face therapy or counseling.
-There are so many people who need help, and cannot or will not get it because it isn’t accessible, is too costly, or has a stigma attached to it.

 A Route to Affordable Counseling